ablwr/my-recurse-center-syllabus/README.md

 [!!Con May 12-13](http://bangbangcon.com/)

-I thiiiiiink this is when Never Graduate Week happens.
-SPRING BREAKKKKKKKK
+This is when Never Graduate Week happens.
+SPRING BREAKKKKKKKK!

 # Week 7 (May 21-25)